tjnieradka/PowerBI-Computer-Inventory/README.md

-## This repository is actively being refined, with additional content and enhancements planned over the coming weeks.

 # PowerBI-Computer-Inventory

-Power BI dashboards built on a SQL Server-based Computer Inventory database, demonstrating data modeling, transformation, and visualization for operational analysis.
+Power BI dashboards built from a SQL Server inventory database demonstrating data modeling, data transformation, reporting, and visualization for asset and operational analysis.

 ---